JaxPlays-Inc/jaxplays.org/content/reviews/2025-09-13-Gutenberg.md

   - Matt King
 description: "Smart and spectacularly stupid, *Gutenberg!
 The Musical!* at The 5 & Dime is a must-see comedy that celebrates and parodies everything about musicals."
 ---

-[[theatre:The 5 & Dime]]’s production of [[production:2025 Gutenberg!
+[[theatre:The 5 and Dime|The 5 & Dime]]’s production of [[production:2025 Gutenberg!
 The Musical!]] is delightfully and unapologetically stupid — and it’s glorious.
 From the opening moments, the audience is roaring with laughter, and by the end, many are holding their sides in pain from laughing so hard, leaving the theater aching in the best way possible.
 What unfolds across the evening is a dazzling collision of silliness, heart and sheer theatrical joy, a reminder of why audiences keep coming back to the stage in the first place.

 The show is a send-up of every musical theater trope imaginable, yet at the same time it is a heartfelt love letter to the art form.
 It pokes fun at overwrought ballads, melodramatic villains, clumsy exposition and soaring finales, but it never feels cruel or dismissive.
 Instead, the parody is infused with affection, as though the creators are winking knowingly at the audience while also inviting them to celebrate what makes musicals irresistible.
 It’s both parody and homage, embracing the ridiculousness of musical theater while celebrating why we love it so deeply.